Moduli of surfaces in $\mathbb{P}^3$: The moduli space

-\begin{remark} As mentioned in Section \ref{sec:pairs}, one could remove the condition that \he stable pairs admit a smoothing to $Z$ and define an analogous moduli functor $\calM_{Z,(p,q)}$ of pairs.

-As discussed in the Introduction, the class of arbitrary $(p,q)$ $Z$ \he stable pairs is not obviously bounded.
-However, Theorem \ref{thm:boundednessP3} says that $(d,4)$ $\PP^3$ \he stable pairs are bounded for odd degree $d$, and this moduli space is still proper.
+\begin{remark} As mentioned in Section \ref{sec:pairs}, one could remove the condition that \he stable pairs admit a smoothing to $Z$ and define an analogous moduli functor $\calM_{\Zpq}$ of pairs, although the class of arbitrary $\Zpq$ \he stable pairs is not obviously bounded.
+However, Theorem \ref{thm:boundednessP3} says that $\dfour$ \he stable pairs are bounded for odd degree $d$, and this moduli space is still proper.
 Although the proof of properness was given for pairs that admit a smoothing, the same proof applies more generally.
-Again by Hacking's work in \cite[Section 3]{hacking} and the boundedness theorem, we obtain the following. \end{remark}
+By Hacking's work in \cite[Section 3]{hacking} and the boundedness theorem, we obtain the following. \end{remark}

-\begin{theorem} For odd degree $d$, the moduli space $\calM_{\PP^3,(d,4)}$ is a proper Deligne-Mumford stack. \end{theorem}
+\begin{theorem} For odd degree $d$, the moduli space $\calM_{\dfour}$ is a proper Deligne-Mumford stack. \end{theorem}